Alona Rodeh

-Alona Rodeh (אלונה רודה; born 1979) is a multimedia artist whose work combines sculpture, video, immersive installations and photography.
+Alona Rodeh (אלונה רודה; born 1979) is a contemporary artist and DarkSky advocate whose work combines sculpture, video, immersive sound and light installations and public art.

 Biography

 Alona Rodeh was born and raised in Israel.
-She earned a Bachelor of Fine Arts degree from the Bezalel Academy of Arts and Design in Jerusalem in 2003. and participated in the BFA exchange program of the Academy of Fine Arts, Vienna.
+She earned a Bachelor of Fine Arts degree from the Bezalel Academy of Arts and Design in Jerusalem in 2003 and participated in the BFA exchange program of the Academy of Fine Arts, Vienna.
 She completed her Master of Fine Arts degree at the Tel Aviv campus of Bezalel in 2009, spending a semester at the Sculpture Department of the Royal College of Art in London.
 Rodeh lives and works in Berlin.

 Art career

-Applying her experience as a set designer for theater, Rodeh creates large-scale installations combining light, movement, and sound.
+Applying her experience as a stage designer for theater, Rodeh creates room installations combining light, movement, and sound.
 She describes these creations as a performance without performers offering a time-based experience.
+She also produces animation films (namely: CORE DUMP, which won the Off-Limits Award at Annecy Animation Festival in 2026 and an honorary mention for New Animation Art at Ars Electronica, Linz Austria.
+She has installed several Public Art (Percentage for Art) projects in Germany.